Vegan Banana Bread with Spinach: The Tastiest Way to Get Your Veggies

 Instructions

-2. In a blender, combine all the wet and fresh ingedients (plus the chia seeds) and blend until smooth.
+- Combine all the wet and fresh ingredients (plus the chia seeds) in a blender and blend until smooth.

-3. In a large bowl, whisk together the dry ingredients; sugar, flour, baking soda, baking powder, and salt.
+- In a large bowl, whisk together the dry ingredients: sugar, flour, baking soda, baking powder, and salt.
 Pour the banana mixture into the bowl and mix.

-5. Let the bread cool in the pan for at least 10 minutes before slicing and serving.
+- Let the bread cool in the pan for 10 minutes before slicing and serving.
 Enjoy!

 Nutrition for Vegan Banana Bread with Spinach

-There are approximately 209 calories, 26 grams carbs, 7 grams fats, and 5 grams proteins in this recipe.
+This recipe has approximately 209 calories, 26 grams of carbs, 7 grams of fats, and 5 grams of proteins.

 Storage instructions for Vegan Banana Bread

-This Green Spinach Banana Bread is a healthy and delicious alternative to traditional banana bread, and it’s easy to make too!
+This Green Spinach Banana Bread is a healthy and delicious alternative to traditional banana bread and is easy to make!
 The recipe yields 10 slices, so there are plenty of leftovers for the week.

 The best way to store leftover Green Spinach Banana Bread is by wrapping it in aluminum foil and placing it in an airtight container.
 It will stay fresh this way for up to 3-4 days.
 You can also freeze the bread for up to 2 months; just be sure to thaw it before serving.
 Enjoy!